 1 tbsp Louisiana hot sauce

-1. Cut each biscuit in half then place on heated griddle or pan and brown them, also heat up the other side when browned.
-Place browned side up on two plates.
+1. Cut each biscuit in half, place on heated griddle or pan and brown, heat up the other side also.
+Place 3 biscuits browned sides up on two plates.

-2. Drop the oil into a wide nonstick pan and allow to heat up, then drop in the sausage and allow to cook for about 5 minutes, or until it starts to brown slightly, breaking it apart as it cooks.
+2. Heat the oil in a wide nonstick pan, drop in the sausage and cook for about 5 minutes, until it starts to brown slightly, breaking it apart as it cooks.

-3. Once the pork is done remove from the pan to a bowl or plate and set aside, lower the heat, and add the butter, stirring it while it melts.
-Next add the flour and mix that with the butter as best as possible, then slowly stir in the milk and raise the heat slightly.
+3. Once the pork is done remove from the pan and set aside, lower the heat, then add the butter, stirring it while it melts.
+Next add the flour and mix with the butter, then slowly stir in the milk raising the heat slightly.

-4. Continue to cook the sauce while stirring often for about 4 minutes, the center will start to bubble, then add the pork back in and mix together well.
+4. Continue to cook the sauce stirring often for about 4 minutes, (the center will start to bubble,) then add the pork back in and mix together well.
 Stop the cooking process before it seems done as it will thicken up as it cools.
-I don’t add salt or pepper since its in the ground pork so check for it here.
+I don’t add salt or pepper since it’s in the pork, so check here, and adjust as necessary.

 5. Spoon the gravy onto the biscuits, then drizzle on some hot sauce and its done.